Overview of How Automated Workflows Work

 The Importance of Reporting with Automated Workflows

-With the right workflow software, reporting is easy.
+With the right workflow software, workflow reporting is easy.
 Suppose you want a report about last quarter’s sales.
 Your workflow software should allow you to create a report showing how many of each item was sold, along with other helpful information, like which zip codes ordered the most products, a breakdown of products sold each week, and how last quarter’s sales compare to the same quarter a year ago.

 Reporting in automated workflows helps teams identify problems early, so they can be addressed before becoming major problems.
 Developing an automated workflow with audit and reporting capabilities is almost like having a full-time employee devoted to ensuring the process goes correctly every time and keeping up with valuable statistics that can help you going forward.